PrestaShop/prestashop.github.io/content/news/posts/2023/contributor-interview-amirhossein.md

 When I co-founded Gruccia in 2015, there was little to no training available to work with PrestaShop (at least in Persian).
 I remember that it was very difficult for me to get to know PrestaShop and start using it.
 From there, I promised myself that I would provide training for others – I was, myself, learning to work with PrestaShop at the same time.

 And that’s how, less than a year later, Fasleaval was founded.
-We started uploading free PrestaShop training videos and I guess many people have used those videos so far to start their own e-commerce by PrestaShop.
+We started uploading free PrestaShop training videos and I guess many people have used those videos so far to start their own ecommerce by PrestaShop.

 A bit later, I signed up for the Ambassador Program.
 Since then, I have been the Ambassador of PrestaShop in Iran.